 "The accident was not his fault but chance and Ralf wouldn't be a good professional if he didn't try his best every time.
 As for me, I don't want to wrap my head around it, I still have some hope of winning the world championship.
 Before Sunday I had a fifty percent chance, now only thirty percent, but many things can change in the last two Grands Prix".

-Since 30 September 1997, the Prancing Horse team has been practising at Mugello with Irvine, but then moved to Fiorano, where Eddie gave way on Thursday and Friday to Schumacher, before the cars were due to leave for Japan on Friday evening.
+Since 30 September 1997, the Prancing Horse team has been practicing at Mugello with Irvine, but then moved to Fiorano, where Eddie gave way on Thursday and Friday to Schumacher, before the cars were due to leave for Japan on Friday evening.
 Routine tests because there are no technical innovations in sight.
-Montezemolo's message must instil hope in the entire environment, because in Formula 1, history teaches us, anything is possible:
+Montezemolo's message must instill hope in the entire environment, because in Formula 1, history teaches us, anything is possible:

 "We will not give up, we will try until the end, even if this black series is cruel".